leopardshadow/VLSI-Testing/hw1/report.md

 ### Remove gates that don't contribute to the path

 Consider the case below.
-The only path from PI to PO is the dotted arrow.
-However, when doing search, the path START --> G2 --> END is also considered.
+The only path from START to END is the dotted arrow.
+However, when doing search, the path START --> G2 --> O1 is also considered.
 It will not know it's an unvalid path until they reach O1, a gate without fanout but not the designated end node.
 Similar thing goes to BFS search, G2 and O1 will maintain extra useless information and leads to a long execution time.

 When the circuit size become bigger, the differcnes will affect the execution time and memory usage significantly.